RadeonOpenCompute/ROCm_Documentation/GCN_ISA_Manuals/testdocbook.rst

 Swizzled addressing rearranges the data in the buffer to help provide improved cache locality for arrays of structures.
 Swizzled addressing also requires Dword-aligned accesses.
 A single fetch instruction cannot attempt to fetch a unit larger than const-element-size.
-The buffer’s STRIDE must be a multiple of element\_size.
+The buffer's STRIDE must be a multiple of element\_size.

 ::